History

 When the news of Easy Lift’s imminent demise hit the local media, the response from the community was overwhelming.
 In a groundswell of support, people and other nonprofit agencies came from everywhere to give testimony to the critical role of Easy Lift in the community.
 As a result of this tremendous public support, the Board of Directors decided to give it another try.
 In late September 1987, with three vans in service, a new Executive Director was hired and charged with the responsibility of rebuilding the agency from the ground up.
 Within a few months the renewal and rebirth of Easy Lift Transportation began.

 The agency was serving a handful of people and hundreds of requests for service were turned away each month.
 Then came the passage of the Americans with Disabilities Act (ADA) in 1990, and transportation services for disabled individuals were mandated under federal law.
-This gave rise to more consistent funding sources for Easy Lift Transportation, and enabled the agency to grow to the current fleet of 22 vehicles, operating 363 days per year, and approximately 18 hours each day.
-We now schedule approximately 5,000 rides per month for our passengers in south Santa Barbara County.
+This gave rise to more consistent funding sources for Easy Lift Transportation, and enabled the agency to grow to the current fleet of 27 vehicles, operating 363 days per year, and approximately 18 hours each day.
+We now schedule approximately 6,200 rides per month for our passengers in south Santa Barbara County.
 In 2009, Easy Lift Transportation celebrated its 30th anniversary.

 Community Transit Alliances

 In accordance with state statute, Easy Lift Transportation has been designated the Consolidated Transportation Service Agency (CTSA) for south Santa Barbara County.
 As such, our mandate is to provide and coordinate a variety of transit services for the community in a cost effective manner.
 Easy Lift’s effectiveness, operations, and bookkeeping must annually undergo review and/or site inspections by the CHP, CalTrans, the Santa Barbara County Association of Governments, City of Santa Barbara, County of Santa Barbara, United Way and others.
 We also conduct a “client satisfaction” survey of our Dial-A-Ride passengers annually and undergo an extensive annual audit by an independent CPA.
+As a member of CalACT (California Association of Coordinated Transportation) and CTAA (Community Transportation Association of America), Easy Lift has access to valuable comparative data and networks with organizations like our own throughout the state to enhance the management and service of our programs.

 Today